Solvent Recovery LLC

 - Type of Facility: Permitted Commercial Hazardous Waste Treatment and Storage.

-The public can review and copy the permit application and supporting documents at the Kansas City Public Library's Central Library, 14 W. 10th St., Kansas City, Missouri (during normal business hours) or the agency locations above.
-Comments on the permit application are more effective if they point out legal or technical issues.
-You may submit written comments online or by mail to Bill Fanska, Missouri Department of Natural Resources, Hazardous Waste Program, P.O.
-Box 176, Jefferson City, MO 65102-0176.
+The public can review and copy paper copies of the final Part I Permit and supporting documents at the Kansas City Public Library's Central Library, 14 W. 10th St., Kansas City, Missouri (during normal business hours) or the agency location above.

 The Solvent Recovery Corp. site is located at 716 Mulberry St. in Kansas City, Missouri.
 Rizzel Paint originally built the facility in 1926 and used it to manufacture paint and varnish.
 In 1946, Sr. Wall Paint and Varnish Co. purchased the property, expanded the varnish ovens and continued to produce paint and varnish.
 In 1954, Mobil Oil Co. assumed operation of the facility, but focused their efforts in the production of paints only.
 In 1968, Douglas Paint Co. acquired the property and manufactured paint until May 1980 when Solvent Recovery Corp. acquired the property.
 During the early 1980’s, Solvent Recovery installed several distillation units and, by 1988, stopped manufacturing paint.